 So, in much the same vein, while the main touch-points and all the buttons and switches look and feel of decent quality, some of the materials used elsewhere are less convincing.
 Items such as sharp edges inside the door pockets and the plastic on top of the stereo tend to let the side down.
-That said, by far the most frustrating aspect of the Edge’s cockpit is the SYNC 2 infotainment system, which isn’t the most intuitive or slick touch-screen system available.
+That said, the most frustrating aspect of the Edge’s cockpit is the infotainment system, which isn’t the most intuitive or slick touch-screen system available.
 It does have plenty of features, at least, including DAB radio, Bluetooth connectivity and sat-nav.
-More positively, myriad deep storage bins, capacious cup holders and nice little touches like padded rear seat belts - no doubt, they'll be much appreciated by red-necked little uns - are all welcome additions.
+More positively, loads of deep storage bins, capacious cup holders and nice little touches like padded rear seat belts are all welcome additions.

-The Edge is available with a couple of 2.0-litre diesel engines: a 177bhp four-cylinder unit (using a single turbo and coupled to a six-speed manual gearbox) and a twin-turbo version of the same motor producing 207bhp, which is mated to a six-speed dual-clutch automatic.
+The Edge is available with a couple of 2.0-litre diesel engines: a 180 horsepower four-cylinder unit (using a single turbo and coupled to a six-speed manual gearbox) and a twin-turbo version of the same motor producing 210 horsepower, which is mated to a six-speed dual-clutch automatic.
 To be honest, it’s difficult to justify the premium for the extra oomph, as the higher-powered Edge doesn’t feel much quicker than the lower-powered car.
-What it lacks in extra speed though, it does make up for by being smoother and more refined, as you have to work the engine less hard - especially on the motorway.
-The dual-clutch auto is not the best example of its type though, with an odd shift strategy, and fewer ratios than rival transmissions from BMW and Audi - so it's best left in 'auto' mode.
-At least, both engines are reasonably smooth, only producing harsher vibrations high up the rev band; and, to their credit, are extremely hushed (at least from inside the car), thanks in no small part to synthetically enhanced tones that are piped into the cabin to help mask diesel combustion rattle - higher spec models also have double glazed front windows, to further mask the engine noise, a clever trick, but it definitely works.
+The dual-clutch auto is not the best example of its type, either.
+It’s slow in deciding which gear it wants, and in engaging it as well.
+It gets its act together a little more quickly when you shunt the selector down into Sport mode, but then it holds low gears for longer, which makes the engine both noisier and thirstier.
+Initially, you’ll find yourself switching between modes to suit the driving situation, but once you get tired of doing that, you’ll just stick with the mode that annoys you the least.
+At least both engines are reasonably smooth, only producing harsher vibrations when you have lots of revs on the dial.
+They’re also pretty hushed (at least from inside the car), thanks in no small part to synthetically enhanced tones that are piped into the cabin to help mask the noise.

 Ford is currently riding fairly high in the manufacturer standings of Warranty Direct’s Reliability Index, and we can’t see any reason why the Edge would change this.
 If things do go wrong, being a Ford, parts and repairs will be pretty affordable.
 While the Edge’s interior materials aren’t as plush as those in some German rivals, everything feels dependable and sturdy, so hopefully the cabin should stay free from squeaks and rattles.